Seabass5813/Learning-React/README.md

 To fix this just run: npm install in your terminal.
 The folder should download and you will be able to run the local host after that.

+### Run the following in a terminal npm run start

+### Run the following in a second terminal npx json-server --watch data/db.json --port 8000

 ### Hitting ctrl + / comments out highlighted sections

 ### Video Playlist URL: https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d